You are here

 Human Gene Transfer (HGT) is a type of human subjects research.
 Proposals for HGT clinical trials at U-M are submitted via an IRB application (HUM) instead of an IBC application, which you will start in the eResearch Regulatory Management (eRRM) system.
 In section 7, indicate that your project involves human gene transfer. eRRM will then prompt you to complete the section of the IRB application specific to human gene transfer.

-The IBC will need to review the following documents, which you should upload to your IRB application (relevant sections noted in parentheses below):
+The IBC will review the following documents, which you should upload to your IRB application (relevant sections noted in parentheses below):

 - Scientific abstract (Section 23-2.8)